georgeslabreche/ccsdsmo-malc/README.md

   all the modules.
   - clean: cleans all the generated stuff.
   - gen: generates makefiles.
-  - compile: compiles and tests each modules.
+  - compile: compiles each modules.
   - install: installs the generated libraries and includes.
   - check: launches unit tests.